The metal used to recover copper from a solution of coppe...

 Zinc, Aluminium, Iron are relatively inexpensive and being unreactive on exposure to water.

-Which of the following properties is NOT peculiar to matter? ...
+Which of the following pH values is likely to be that of a slightly alkaline solution? ...